 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
 Funding (operating and capital expenditure) This activity provides for Sustainable Group Benefit: Operational Expenditure the kerbside collection Environment Group benefit is provided to owners of properties receiving kerbside collection.
 Targeted Rate: 100% of green waste, rubbish and recycling to urban and some rural residents and businesses.
-Enhanced Lifestyle community -wide Benefit: he whole community benefits from a system that enables waste eparation, reduces illegal or incorrect disposal and encourages nproved environmental outcomes.
-Targeted rate for collection service, additional bins are charged for as a targeted differential (by service type) collection charge Capital Expenditure Exacerbator: Additional costs may be caused through incorrect or illegal disposal.
-Costs will be recovered where it is economically viable.
-Borrowing: Loan costs funded as for operational expenditure.
+Enhanced Lifestyle Community -wide Benefit: The whole community benefits from a system that enables waste separation, reduces illegal or incorrect disposal and encourages improved environmental outcomes.
+Targeted rate for collection service, additional bins are charged for as a targeted differential (by service type) collection charge Capital Expenditure Exacerbator: Additional costs may be caused through incorrect or illegal Borrowing: Loan costs funded as for operational expenditure.
 Due to benefits being primarily to a group of users, it is appropriate to fund the activity via separate mechanisms.